vhaasteren/anpta_containers/README.md

 **Setup:**
 1. Copy `devcontainer/devcontainer.json` to `.devcontainer/devcontainer.json` in your project root.
-2. The devcontainer uses the `*-devcontainer` target images (e.g., `vhaasteren/anpta:cpu-devcontainer`) which include VS Code tools and proper user configuration.
+2. The devcontainer uses the unified runtime images (e.g., `vhaasteren/anpta:cpu`), which work for both devcontainers and direct Docker usage.

 **Base image selection:**
-- By default, uses `vhaasteren/anpta:cpu-devcontainer` (CPU variant).
+- By default, uses `vhaasteren/anpta:cpu` (CPU variant).
 - To use a GPU variant, change the `image` field in `devcontainer.json`:
-  - `"image": "vhaasteren/anpta:gpu-cuda124-devcontainer"` (CUDA 12.4)
+  - `"image": "vhaasteren/anpta:gpu-cuda124"` (CUDA 12.4)
-  - `"image": "vhaasteren/anpta:gpu-cuda128-devcontainer"` (CUDA 12.8)
+  - `"image": "vhaasteren/anpta:gpu-cuda128"` (CUDA 12.8)
-  - `"image": "vhaasteren/anpta:gpu-cuda13-devcontainer"` (CUDA 13)
+  - `"image": "vhaasteren/anpta:gpu-cuda13"` (CUDA 13)

 **Permissions and user mapping:**
-- The devcontainer uses `--user ${localEnv:UID}:${localEnv:GID}` to run processes as your host UID/GID.
+- The devcontainer uses environment variables (`HOST_UID`, `HOST_GID`) to automatically remap the container user to match your host UID/GID via the entrypoint script.
-- This ensures bind-mounted files in `/workspaces/anpta` are owned by your host user.
+- This ensures bind-mounted files are owned by your host user.
-- The `$HOME` environment variable is set to `/workspaces/anpta/.home` (created automatically) to provide a writable home directory.
+- The `$HOME` environment variable is set to `/workspaces/${localWorkspaceFolderBasename}/.home` (created automatically) to provide a writable home directory.
 - On macOS/Linux, ensure `UID` and `GID` are exported in your shell (VS Code will read them automatically):
   ```bash
   export UID=$(id -u)